Daffodils

 All patterns, text, and illustrations are copyright 1985-2005 Paula Katherine Marmor.

-Paula's Home Page | Legends
+Paula's Home Page | The Best of Legends

 Renaissance: The Elizabethan World